Open Science Days 2025 – program and registration

 08:00-09:00 Registration and coffee

-9:00-9:45: Keynote: Malcolm MacLeod, Professor of Neurology and Translational Neuroscience and Co-Director of Edinburgh Neuroscience, University of Edinburgh
+9:00-9:45: Keynote: Open science, research culture and research integrity – the holy trinity of good research practice – Malcolm MacLeod, Professor of Neurology and Translational Neuroscience and Co-Director of Edinburgh Neuroscience, University of Edinburgh

 9:45-10:30: Preprint services and their impact on open science.